MechanicalRock/twitter-blurb-generator/README.md

 ### Module 1

-How to build a hello world application on nextjs and deploy it using Vercel -> [Get started](/module1/index.md)
+How to build a hello world application on NextJS and deploy it using Vercel -> [Get started](/module1/index.md)

 ### Module 2